Not a Member?

 Wash hands before and after use.Applied topically to affected areas of the skin.
 Avoid contact with the eyes.Avoid heat, flame, and smoking during an immediately after applying the foam formulation.

-Ecoza:- Avoid exposure to heat- Do not freeze- Do not refrigerate- Flammable, keep away from heat and flame- Protect from direct sunlight- Store between 68 to 77 degrees F, excursions permitted 59 to 86 degrees FSpectazole:- Store below 86 degrees F
+Ecoza:- Do not freeze- Do not refrigerate- Do Not Store at Temperatures Above 120 degrees F (49 degrees C)- Flammable, keep away from heat and flame- Protect from direct sunlight- Store between 68 to 77 degrees F, excursions permitted 59 to 86 degrees FSpectazole:- Store at controlled room temperature (between 68 and 77 degrees F)

 Econazole is for external use only; it is not for oral administration, ophthalmic administration, or vaginal administration.

 Econazole foam is flammable.
-Avoid heat, flame, and tobacco smoking during and immediately following application.
+Avoid heat, flame, and tobacco smoking during and immediately after application.
 Do not puncture or burn the foam container, as the contents are under pressure.

 erythema / Early / 3.0-3.0